directus/docs/content/tutorials/1.getting-started/fetch-data-from-directus-in-android-with-kotlin.md

 authors:
   - name: Ekekenta Clinton
     title: Guest Author
+description: Learn how to integrate Directus in your Android app with Kotlin.
 ---
 In this tutorial, you will learn how to set up an Android project with Kotlin and Directus.
 We'll cover initializing the project, creating a helper library for the Directus SDK, setting up global configurations, and creating dynamic pages, including a blog listing and a blog single view.